 - The most important tag is the Title Tag.
 It should be relevant and catchy.
 Add titles that you would click on yourself.

 - The second most important is the Location tag.
 All content on LSU is relevant to the location that it is added from, therefore, add locations too.

 - Equally important to the Location tag is the Actual Content Tags.
 These tags are anything related to the subject matter of that particular piece of content.Add as many tags to a piece of content as you like.
 It is a good idea to add tags which are also relevant (and included within) to the description that you added to the content.

-'.
+Take the tag 'surveyor' is an example.
+A funny photo of a surveyor at work may not in itself include the word 'surveyor' but it is obvious to all who see it that it would fall into the category 'surveyor'.
 You would add this tag to a photo which has included within it the image of an actual surveyor.
-Likewise, if that surveyor is using a Sokkia Total Station and the picture was taken in Japan, you would include such tags as "surveyor, total station,sokkia,japan,work
+Likewise, if that surveyor is using a Sokkia Total Station and the picture was taken in Japan, you would include such tags as "surveyor, total station,sokkia,japan,work."

 tagging, tags, keywords, social bookmarks, surveyors, how-to, tutorial